XHCR-FM

-XHCR-FM 96.3/XECR-AM 1340 is a combo radio station in Morelia, Michoacán.
+XHCR-FM 96.3/XECR-AM 1340 is a combo radio station in Morelia, Michoacán, Mexico.
 It is owned by Grupo TRENU and carries a grupera format known as La Z.

 History

 XECR received its concession on June 23, 1954.
 It was owned by J. Manuel Treviño Morfin — the namesake of its concessionaire.
 Grupo TRENU is named for the Treviño Núñez family.